Apply for OSAP

 - income, scholarships or other funding received during the pre-study or study period

 Some other changes, such as marital status or name changes, can be made by submitting written notice, along with official documentation, to our office.
-Be sure to include your full name, signature and student ID, as well.

 Add a term to your application